Sue is responsible for the day to day leadership and management of the Community Foundation, including governance and strategic development.

 Andy is a member of the Philanthropy Team with responsibility for the Foundation's grants programmes.
 Andy manages a number of donor funds.

-Sabita is a member of our Philanthropy Team with responsibility for managing the Foundation's programme of Philanthropy events
+Sabita is a member of the Philanthropy Team with responsibility for managing the Foundation's programme of Philanthropy events

 Anne-Marie is covering Amy's maternity leave and as such is responsible for all our marketing and communications work.

-David is a member of the Philanthropy Team with responsibility for the management of QCF's external programmes, monitoring and social needs.
+David is a member of the Philanthropy Team with responsibility for the management of Quartet's external programmes, monitoring and social needs.

-Claire is a member of our Philanthropy Team and leads the work of the Foundation in B&NES.
+Claire is a member of the Philanthropy Team and leads the work of the Foundation in B&NES.

-Robert served as a Trustee and then Chair of Trustees of St Peters Hospice, is a current Trustee of Ablaze, and a founder of Friends of Room 13 (Hareclive) Ltd. He is also President of The Law Society of England & Wales for the year beginning July 2016.
+Robert served as a Trustee and then Chair of Trustees of St Peters Hospice, is a current Trustee of Ablaze, and a founder of Friends of Room 13 (Hareclive) Ltd, he is a past President of The Law Society of England & Wales (2016-17)

 An Honors graduate at St Andrews University, John spent his business career in the motor industry, with roles including Finance Director and Chief Executive.
 He is currently a Non-Exec Director/Chairman on various small business Boards including his son, Jamie Cullum's music business.